scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 `calculate_scores.r` will run the Toolbox calculations using the *.csv* files in the *layers* folder that are registered in *layers.csv* and the configurations identified in *config.r*.
 Scores will be saved in *scores.csv*.

 ### scores.csv
 `scores.csv` is a record of the calculated scores for the assessment (Global 2013 scores).
-Scores are reported for each dimension (future, pressures, resilience, score, status, trend) for each reporting region, and are presented in ‘long’ format.
+Scores are reported for each dimension (future, pressures, resilience, score, status, trend) for each reporting region, and are presented in <U+2018>long<U+2019> format.

 ### Relaunching the Toolbox